Vanishing results for the coherent cohomology of automorphic vector bundles over the Siegel variety in positive characteristic: Vanishing for automorphic vector bundles

 For any integer $0 \leq e \leq d-1 = 2$, we have an increasing filtration on the bundle $\Omega^{4-e}_{Y^{\tor}}(\log D_{\red})$ given by

 with graded pieces

 For any character $\lambda = (k_1 \geq k_2)$, we have an associated spectral sequence:

 starting at page $2$.
 We will study this spectral sequence for each $e$, starting with $e = 0$.
-In this case (see the corresponding figure), the second page of the spectral sequence is concentrated on one row
+In this case (see the corresponding figure), the second page of the spectral sequence is concentrated in one row

 as the only graded piece is $\gr_1 = \pi^*\Omega^3_{\Sh^{\tor}}(\log D_{\red}) \otimes \Omega^1_{Y^{\tor}/\Sh^{\tor}}$.
 In particular, the spectral sequence degenerates at page 2 and we get

 for all $i\geq 0$.
 Moreover, if we assume that $\lambda - 2\rho$ is dominant (which is equivalent to $k_1 \geq k_2 +2$), we get